 - Signed Acceptable Use Policy (AUP) w/ date of birth

-Beginning with the 2019-2020 school year, Student Applications for Dual Enrollment will be submitted online via the Thomas website.
+Student Applications for Dual Enrollment will be submitted online via the Thomas website.
 Online applications are due prior to the course roster due date.
-It may be beneficial to have students complete these applications on the first day of class, but students may complete them at any time prior to the course roster due date.
+On the first day of class, but students may complete them at any time prior to the course roster due date.
 For students under the age of 18, parent/guardians will receive an email notification for their electronic signature.